A Disproof of Large Language Model Consciousness: The Necessity of Continual Learning for Consciousness: A Formal Framework for Falsifying Theories of Consciousness

-Importantly, it is obvious that if \textit{inf} is held constant, but \textit{pred} is varied significantly, then this will create \textit{consistent} divergence (mismatches) across the entirety (or vast majority) of a theory's predictions.
-This is pathological behavior and should necessarily falsify a given theory, as now every prediction is wrong (or the vast majority are wrong) for a system with identical (or extremely similar) inferences.
-Specifically, in \cite{kleiner2021falsification} we took the approach that a ``universal substitution'' (of one system for another) in an experimental setup (within sensible allowances), but in which inferences do not change, but all predictions do change, would completely falsify a particular theory.
+Importantly, if \textit{inf} is held constant, but \textit{pred} is varied significantly, then this will create \textit{consistent} divergence (mismatches) across the entirety (or vast majority) of a theory's predictions.
+This is pathological behavior and should necessarily falsify a given theory, as now \textit{every} prediction is wrong (or the vast majority are wrong) for a system with identical (or, again, extremely similar) inferences.
+Specifically, in \cite{kleiner2021falsification} we took the approach that a ``universal substitution'' (of one system for another) in an experimental setup (within sensible allowances), but in which inferences do not change---but all predictions do change---would completely falsify a particular theory.
 We called such a possibility a ``universal substitution'' and confined the analyses to such cases in order to avoid more debatable instances.
-E.g., it is unclear to what degree ``partial substitutions'' triggering mismatches should count as falsification, since it may make sense to sometimes err on the side of a well-confirmed theory in edge cases.
+E.g., it is unclear to what degree ``partial substitutions'' triggering mismatches should count as falsification (but again, this question can be set aside here).
+However, what is clear is that universal substitutions stem from predictions and inferences being totally independent.

-However, what is clearly problematic scientifically are \textit{universal substitutions} wherein all predictions of a theory are now different following the substitution, but inferences have remained just the same (or, slightly more permissively, the overwhelming majority of inferences remain the same and the overwhelming majority of predictions change).
-The power of the original Unfolding Argument is precisely that it is a clever way of affixing the input/output of a neural network but implicitly varying all (or, again, the overwhelming majority) of the predictions of a theory of consciousness for the exact same input/output behavior.

-As we showed, substitutions are guaranteed to exist as long as predictions and inferences are totally independent.
-Another way of saying this: Just from knowing the structure of Integrated Information Theory, and that the calculation of $\Phi$ is entirely screened off from the input/output, there can be systems wherein $\Phi$ differs but the input/output does not.
-However, the reason why this appears so prominently in IIT is simply that IIT is formally well-developed.
-Other theories will eventually become formally developed, and have to specify similar predictions to $\Phi$, and then they will fall victim to the substitution argument.
+What universal substitutions provide is a means of \textit{a priori} falsification.
+Essentially, substituting them into an experimental setup for the original would radically alter or complicate the predictions of a theory of consciousness, while the outward and immediate inferences (such as report or output) would not change at all (other than irrelevant considerations for testing a theory of consciousness, like say, exact timing of reports).